 But you, perhaps a relatively average person like me, may simply have heard about CrossFit, or maybe you’ve seen pictures of enthusiastic Crossfitters who have the bodies of Greek gods, and you’re wondering: Does CrossFit work for weight loss?
 Is it a good way to to lean out and look great naked?
-That’s what I’m going to answer in this edition of the straightforwardfatloss.com straight dope.
+That’s what we’re going to answer here.

 What is CrossFit, Exactly?